MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk.md

 To complete the disk conversion from the command line with the **diskpart** disk partition process, follow these steps.

-1. Back up or move the data on the MBR disk to convert.
+1. Back up or move the data on the MBR disk prior to conversion.

 1. Open an elevated command prompt: right-click **Command Prompt** and select **Run as Administrator**.

 1. At the prompt, enter `diskpart` to initiate the disk partition process.

-1. Prepare the MBR disk for conversion by cleaning any partition or volume sections.
+1. Prepare the MBR disk for conversion by cleaning (deleting) any partitions or volumes.

    > [!Note]
    > If the MBR disk doesn't have any partitions or volumes, skip to the last step to apply the conversion.